moxxxx/TomNJerry/README.md

 # TomNJerry
 AI Tom chasing greedy Jerry
-AI Tom use: DFS BFS A* search
+AI Tom use: DFS BFS A* search to chase Jerry

 About this game: